sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 ### Installation

 If you are installing from the source, you will need Python 3.6.12 or later.
-We recommend you to install an [Anaconda](https://www.anaconda.com/products/individual#download-section) to work with environments.
+We recommend you install an [Anaconda](https://www.anaconda.com/products/individual#download-section) to work with environments.